 This Research Assistant I will be responsible for:

-Under immediate supervision of Dr. Xin Tang, perform a variety of routine and specialized laboratory experimental, specimen preparations and experimental procedures for the purpose of brain disease drug discovery research.
-Assist in the maintenance of human stem cell-derived brain cell/organoid cultures and the use of specialized laboratory equipment, such as electrophysiology recording apparatus, and analysis of data generated by these equipment
+Under supervision of Dr. Xin Tang, perform a variety of routine and specialized laboratory experimental, specimen preparations and experimental procedures for the purpose of brain disease drug discovery research.
+Assist in the maintenance of human stem cell-derived brain cell/organoid cultures and the use of specialized laboratory equipment and analysis of data generated by these equipment

-According to prescribed protocols and assigned schedules, perform a variety of routine laboratory experiments and procedures, utilizing standard laboratory equipment, recording and checking results for completeness and accuracy.
+According to prescribed protocols and assigned schedules, perform a variety of routine laboratory experiments and procedures, utilizing standard laboratory equipment, recording lab results and experimental procedures with completeness and accuracy.
 Coordinating schedules of experiments and procedures

 Assist in troubleshooting procedures if experimental results are unexpected or quality of specimens is poor.
 Develop and troubleshoot new techniques specific to the lab

-Perform the following techniques typically required for the laboratory/study: human stem cell culture, differentiation of brain cell types, 3D organoid culture, molecular cloning, gene editing in stem cells, DNA, RNA, and protein sample preparation, immunohistochemistry staining, qRT-PCR, Western blot, Electrophysiological recording
+Perform the following techniques typically required for the laboratory/study: human stem cell culture, differentiation of brain cell types, 3D organoid culture, gene editing in stem cells, molecular cloning, PCR genotyping, DNA sequencing, DNA, RNA, and protein sample preparation, immunohistochemistry staining and imaging, qRT-PCR, Western blot

 Maintain records of results and methodologies in a log of work performed.
 Compile and help analyze data, preparing charts, graphs, and results of studies